3loop/loop-decoder/apps/docs/src/content/docs/guides/sql-stores.md

   order: 4
 ---

-To use the default SQL stores you can import `SqlAbiStore` and `ContractStore ` from the `@3loop/transaction-decoder/sql`.
+To use the default SQL stores you can import `SqlAbiStore` and `SqlContractMetaStore ` from the `@3loop/transaction-decoder/sql`.

 Given that the SQL stores are based on `@effect/sql` it inherits its SQL Client abstraction.
 For example we will use a Sqlite client for bun: `SqliteClient` from `@effect/sql-sqlite-bun` package.